 One of the challenges when it comes to building blockchain solutions is the cost of application usage.
-When the owner of the token wants to share tokens with 5 or 10 addresses - there is no problem at all, but when it comes to share tokens with thousands or millions of addresses - the cost of such an operation may over cross the acceptable budget.
+When the owner of the token wants to share tokens with 5 or 10 addresses - there is no problem at all, but when it comes to sharing tokens with thousands or millions of addresses - the cost of such an operation may over cross the acceptable budget.
 Another important topic for our customers was building a front-end app, which will offer the same level of visibility and transparency guaranteed by blockchain solutions but will be equally performed as the standard (centralized) web application we all use every day.
 For both subjects, our team said "challenge accepted!".
 We made it!

-Development of the distributed applications (even if the rules of programming remains the same) is completely different than in case of "non blockchain" apps.
-In case of centralised applications you need to pay attention to security, scalability, performance, memory consumption, cpu utilization, etc. In case of the distributed applications your main focus is on safety of the smart contracts and cost of the gas (especially utilized during deployment).
+The development of the distributed applications (even if the rules of programming remain the same) is completely different than in the case of "non-blockchain" apps.
+In the case of centralized applications, you need to pay attention to security, scalability, performance, memory consumption, CPU utilization, etc. In the case of the distributed applications, your main focus is on the safety of the smart contracts and the cost of the gas (especially utilized during deployment).
 To address topics related to the costs of the deployments and airdrop process, there was used a cryptography-specific algorithm called "Merkle trees”.
 In very simplified words this algorithm allows for verification if the particular element (here wallet address) belongs to a specific set of data based on the hash of the root element.

 Thanks to such an approach, instead of publishing to the blockchain thousands of wallet addresses, we can publish a single (verifiable) hash and the whole tree store in another safe and immutable storage.